ciawalsh/battleships_browser/README.md

 ## Technologies Used

+- Ruby
 - Sinatra
 - Cucumber
-- Ruby
-- Bundle
-- IRB
+- HTML
-- GitHub
+- CSS

 ## Paired With: